GritLearning/grit/README.md

 Before sending the final release to the store we should check:

-- [] All image assets have been run through Imageoptim (http://imageoptim.com/) or similar
+- [ ] All image assets have been run through Imageoptim (http://imageoptim.com/) or similar
-- [] `assets/www` contains only the files required for the app - all dev files and spec files should be removed to keep the .apk small
+- [ ] `assets/www` contains only the files required for the app - all dev files and spec files should be removed to keep the .apk small
-- [] `index.html` is loading the concatenated & minified Javascript file(s).
+- [ ] `index.html` is loading the concatenated & minified Javascript file(s).
 At the very least we should be using minified versions of the `js/libs` files.
+- [ ] document exactly what setup setups are required after somebody installs the app